elenabortolato/APAFA/README.md

 # flexMSFA

-- simulation contains the code and results to reproduce figure 4
+- simulation.zip contains the code and results to reproduce figure 4